Economic-Elector/economic-elector/README.md

 Users can see a list of elections and each candidate in those elections.
 They can also input their ideal budget and compare it to each candidate's proposed budget.

-Administators can see, add, edit, and delete elections as well as candidates.
+Administators can see, add, edit, and delete elections as well as candidates and their budgets.

 ## Duration